gohugoio/hugo/docs/content/extras/aliases.md

 weight: 10
 ---

-For people migrating existing published content to Hugo theres a good chance you need a mechanism to handle redirecting old urls.
+For people migrating existing published content to Hugo there's a good chance you need a mechanism to handle redirecting old URLs.

 Luckily, this can be handled easily with aliases in Hugo.